DiamondLightSource/tickit/typed_dict_typing/_sources/developer/explanations/why-tickit.rst.txt

 event-based
 -----------

-Being event based each device in the system only updates when relevent.
+Being event based each device in the system only updates when relevant.
 A device update can be triggered by interrupts caused by changes from other linked devices or adapters, or by a devices own scheduled callbacks.